MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 >[!NOTE]
    > Note that the preview only respects space-level filtering.

-### Sync
+### Synchronization

-The refresh interval determines how often your data is synced between the data source and the Graph connector index.
+The refresh interval determines how often your data is synchronized between the data source and the Graph connector index.
 There are two types of refresh intervals – full crawl and incremental crawl.
-For more details, click [here](/MicrosoftSearch/configure-connector#step-8-refresh-settings).
+For more details, click [here](./configure-connector.md#step-8-refresh-settings).
 You can change the default values of refresh interval from here if you want to.

 ### Review and Test your connection

-- For testing, you can choose [publish to limited audience](./staged-rollout-for-graph-connectors.md#modify-or-stop-staged-rollout)
+- For testing, you can choose [publish to limited audience](./staged-rollout-for-graph-connectors.md#modify-or-stop-staged-rollout).
-- Search and validate your indexed content and permissions using [Index browser](https://learn.microsoft.com/en-us/microsoftsearch/connectors-index-search)
+- Search and validate your indexed content and permissions using [Index browser](./connectors-index-search.md).
-- Find answers to common questions in our [FAQ section](https://learn.microsoft.com/en-us/microsoftsearch/frequently-asked-questions)
+- Find answers to common questions in our [FAQ section](https://learn.microsoft.com/en-us/microsoftsearch/frequently-asked-questions).

 For MS Search, if you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](./configure-connector.md#step-11-customize-the-search-results-page).